-b.
-Diffusive random walk (DRW).
-The jumping process described by the transition probabilities in DRW Tab.
-I is characterized by a non-zero probability of remaining in a given state node (i, β) , $1 - \frac{S^{i\beta}}{s{\max}}$, and the probability of following out-going links with a probability normalized over the maximum strength over all nodes, s{\max} .
+(b) Diffusive random walk (DRW).
+The jumping process described by the transition probabilities in DRW Table I is characterized by a nonzero probability of remaining in a given state node (i, β) , $1 - \frac{S^{i\beta}}{s{max}}$, and the probability of following out-going links with a probability normalized over the maximum strength over all nodes, s{max} .

-c.
-Physical random walk with relaxation (PrRW).
-The physical random walk has been defined in [29] to describe those dynamics where the state nodes have a "common memory", so that the information diffuses instantaneously across replicas.
+(c) Physical random walk with relaxation (PrRW).
+The physical RW has been defined in [29] to describe those dynamics where the state nodes have a "common memory," so that the information diffuses instantaneously across replicas.
 Think, for instance, of the system of virtual interactions among individuals, who may have a profile (an alter-ego) in different social networks.
-A person can then exchange information in a particular social network using the (intra-layer) connections of its alter-ego in that social system, but she/he has always a complete knowledge of the information across the layers.
-In this case, inter-layer connections between replicas of different physical nodes have no physical meaning and, consequently, are ignored.
-The physical random walk with relaxation (PrRW) [27] is a variant on the physical random the physical context of the ph cal random walk, where the assumption on the complete knowledge of intertwining between layers is dropped.
-It can be seen from Tab.
-I that its transition probabilities contain a trade-off between intra- and inter-links, which are followed with probability 1 - r and r respectively.
+A person can then exchange information in a particular social network using the (intralayer) connections of its alter-ego in that social system, but she or he has always a complete knowledge of the information across the layers.
+In this case, interlayer connections between replicas of different physical nodes have no physical meaning and, consequently, are ignored.
+The PrRW [27] is a variant on the physical random walk, where the assumption on the complete knowledge of intertwining between layers is dropped.
+It can be seen from Table I that its transition probabilities contain a trade-off between intra- and interlinks, which are followed with probability 1 - r and r, respectively.
 If not differently stated, we consider here r = 0.5.